Smart 100 phone

 If my rent goes up again, it'll be a can of Chef Boyardee next.

 On Saturday—three hundred and sixty-five days after she purchased her Smart 100 cell phone—Joanne worked a full day.
-After saying goodnight to Burt Frawley, she got into her car and drove to the library where she checked out the latest Stephen King novel.
+After saying goodnight to Burt Frawley, she got into her car and drove to the library, where she checked out the latest Stephen King novel.

 Once home, she put a frozen pizza in the microwave, filled up a glass of water from the tap—no bottled water on her budget—and sat down at her table to enjoy her book.
 She had read only four pages when she received a notice on her Smart 100 that her Vista bill was available for viewing.
-Normally, she would not have interrupted her peaceful dinner to read the email, but it was followed by another announcement that her checking account was overdrawn.
+Ordinarily, she would not have interrupted her dinner to read the email, but it was followed by another announcement that her checking account was overdrawn.

 What?
 I had more than enough money in there to pay my bills this month.

 Fearing someone had hacked into her account, she put her novel and pizza aside and read the email.
 Nothing in Stephen King's fiendish imagination had ever frightened her as much as seeing her latest cell phone bill.
-The cost for wireless service had increased by more than fifty percent!
+The cost of wireless service had increased by more than fifty percent!

 This HAS to be a mistake!

 There must be some way I can get out of this mess!
 I know.
 I can cancel my credit card and change my bank account to a different bank.
-I can even take out my money and stick it under my mattress where Vista can't get their hands on it.
+Maybe I can take out my money and stick it under my mattress where Vista can't get their hands on it.

 Unfortunately, the Smart 100 read her mind and quickly blocked her actions.